 Mid-century office chairs are inspired by the design period between 1933 and 1965.
 Design tends to repeat itself and even mid-century office chairs have their inspiration in the industrial revolution.
-Today, they are back once again as they fit fantastically in any modern office setup.
+Today, they are back once again as they fit fantastically in any mid-century modern office setup.

 A few characteristics of these mic century office chairs can be as follows.
 They are functional first, and minimalistic secondly.
 They are simplistic or made with minimum ornaments thirdly.
 But not lastly, mid-century designs are mostly big fans of using multiple (often contrasting) materials.
 Here are the best mid-century office chairs you can buy today.

 This vintage mid-century office chair combines aesthetics with functionality.
 It uses walnut and leatherette (synthetic leather made from vinyl) and a chrome base to offer a distinct chair that uplifts a working space.

 Height adjustable and supported by a 360-degrees swivel, this mid-century office chair is wear-resistant.
 It has been proved with a user weight of up to 250lbs.
 But its most important benefit is the rounded design of the seat pan and of the backrest which is only inspired by true vintage office chairs.